-- Antagonist Title: An interesting case.
-Beecher, The Protagonist, is investigating murders committed by his own Superpowered Evil Side.
+- Antagonist Title: Technically also a Protagonist Title, since Beecher, is investigating murders committed by his own Superpowered Evil Side.

 - Big Bad: The Vampire, Beecher's Enemy Within.

-- Downer Ending: The Vampire is stopped, but at the cost of Beecher's life, leaving his daughter fatherless and his nurse presumably jobless.
+- Downer Ending: Since The Hero Dies.
+The Vampire is stopped, but at the cost of Beecher's life, leaving his daughter fatherless and his nurse presumably jobless.
 It's also likely that Beecher's reputation will be ruined, since he transforms back to himself as he dies.